leanprover/leanprover.github.io/download/index.md

 Once installed via PPA, you can use the standard `sudo apt-get upgrade` to get the latest version of Lean.

-The command `leanemacs` starts Emacs with the Lean mode automatically configure for you.
+The command `leanemacs` starts Emacs with the Lean mode automatically configured for you.

 If you prefer you can manually configure the Lean Emacs mode using the instructions available [here](https://github.com/leanprover/lean/blob/master/src/emacs/README.md).